Introduction

 Why These Tools Still Matter Today

-You might be wondering, “Why bother with old software when we have modern, more efficient tools?”
+You might be wondering, “Why bother with old graphic design software when we have modern, more efficient tools?”
 The answer lies in understanding the evolution of technology and the principles of design.
 Many of these older programs introduced concepts that are still used in today’s software.
 Understanding their limitations and innovations helps us appreciate how far we’ve come and gives insight into the core functionality of modern design tools.

 Moreover, revisiting these tools can be a nostalgic journey for designers who have been in the industry for decades.
 For younger designers, exploring these early platforms can offer valuable lessons about the foundations of digital design.